 Lakehouse Job History

 Through the job history page, you can view detailed information about queries executed in the Lakehouse account over the past 7 days.
-This page displays a list of historical jobs, including tasks submitted using your own jdbc jar, studio temporary queries, and studio periodic scheduling tasks.
+This page displays a list of historical jobs, including tasks submitted using a JDBC jar, Studio ad-hoc queries, and Studio scheduled tasks.

 Job History